moveit/moveit2/moveit_setup_assistant/MIGRATION.md

  * Lots of additional useful code can be found in the `old_planner` folder.
  * Additional code removed from other classes can be found in `extra_*.txt` in this folder.

-## Bugs
- * [ ] If you click on disabled steps in the navigation widget, the whole thing crashes

 ## Possible Enhancements
  * There's a common pattern in `GeneratedFile` subclasses which passes a reference to the parent object.
 This could be templated for reducing code duplication.